GabrielBonassi77/Gabe-Forest-Plotter/README.md

     # add more rows here
   ```

-Then run all cells.
-The notebook will create:
+Then run the script.
+You will be prompted some questions about x-axis design (left-most value, right-most value, how many ticks, etc.; if you don't know what to choose, just go with the recommended values and hit enter for each prompt).
+Feel free to play around with it until you get your ideal figure.
+After all prompts are answered, the script will output the following:
 - forestpanel.pdf
 - forestpanel.png
 - forestpanel.tiff

 ## Citations:

-To obtain a list of all library versions, run the citation helper code block:
+To obtain a list of all library versions used in the script within the Collab environment, run the citation helper code block:
 ```
 import sys
 import pandas as pd